bhecquet/seleniumRobot/doc/chap6_Test_Manager_interfaces.md

 - parameter `seleniumRobotServerCompareSnapshots` can be set to true for tests where snapshot comparison is required (defaults to false)
 - parameter `seleniumRobotServerRecordResults` can be set to true when results should be recorded on server (defaults to false)
 - run your tests.
 SeleniumRobot will automatically connect to server and send data

+## Test managers ##

+Test manager are softwares that help managing test campaigns, requirements and tests results.
+For selenium test, the aim is to execute selenium test instead of manual tests and record results

 ### 1 Squash TM/TA ###
 SeleniumRobot can work with Squash TA by using an intermediate .java file.
 This file handles execution of test framework using a command line.